Skip to main content

 *We know how busy you are, and will send you a text reminder before the event start time!

-Hard to believe it’s been nearly two and a half years since the pandemic began.
+Hard to believe it’s been nearly four and a half years since the pandemic began.
 There isn’t a single human on the planet who hasn’t been affected, and nowhere is this more visible than in our schools.
 Despite staffing shortages, mental health challenges (for students and adults), and significant opportunity gaps throughout our profession, educators throughout Colorado continue to show up and do the work each day, and there are stories of success around every corner.

-And if you can’t make it on a certain date – we’ll send the recording right to you.
+And if you can’t make it on a certain date – we’ll send the recording right to you!

 We look forward to seeing you!